nathanchrs/ban-pt-reports/README.md

 To run tests, run `docker-compose -f docker-compose.test.yml up --abort-on-container-exit`.
 Check if there are any `ERROR` when the test finishes.

+For convenience, to see only relevant test output, use `docker-compose -f docker-compose.test.yml up --abort-on-container-exit | grep banpt_report_generator`.

 ### Code generator

 Automatically create views, imports, manifest, and model access files from model files.